 - The Dresden Files has an Unholy Matrimony example between Nicodemus Archleone and Polonius Lartessa, both made immortal through Demonic Possession over a thousand years ago.
 Many characters, however, reasonably suspect that their twisted relationship cannot be love in the usual sense.

-- The Cullen family of Twilight is made up of four vampire couples and a vampire/werewolf couple.
+- The Cullen family of The Twilight Saga is made up of four vampire couples and a vampire/werewolf couple.

 - In Greg Egan's Schild's Ladder, before Tchicaya finally gets to have sex with his childhood lover Mariama he contemplates "Nothing could have lived up to four thousand years of waiting.
 Except perhaps an original theorem."

 - Diana Wynne Jones's A Tale of Time City features an immortal or near-immortal couple: Faber John and The Time Lady.
 They have been separated for thousands of years but that doesn't seem to have broken their love for each other once they're reunited.